Approximating the Uniform Value in Hidden Stochastic Games with Doeblin Condition: Introduction

 \paragraph{Outline} \Cref{Section: Preliminaries} first introduces hidden stochastic games, shows their equivalence with belief stochastic games, and states our computational problems. \Cref{Section: Class Description and Main Results} defines \emph{Doeblin hidden stochastic games}, \emph{ergodic blind stochastic games}, and \emph{primitive hidden stochastic games}, and presents our main results. \Cref{Section: Proof of Doeblin Hidden Stochastic Games} establishes the existence of the uniform value and the decidability of its approximation. \Cref{Section: proof Primitive and Ergodic are Doeblin} shows that ergodic blind stochastic games and primitive hidden stochastic games satisfy the Doeblin condition.
-Finally, \Cref{Section: Discussion} proves that ergodic hidden stochastic games fail to satisfy the Doeblin condition.
+Finally, we discuss natural extensions of ergodicity and primitivity conditions in \Cref{Section: Discussion}.